 Mr. Meadow has successfully tried over 25 cases to verdict.
 Since joining the Lanier Law Firm, Rick Meadow was part of the trial team that obtained plaintiffs' verdicts in the Vioxx litigation in excess of $300 million.
 As part of the trial team at his former firm, he obtained jury awards of over $53 million and $47 million for his clients.
 Both verdicts appeared in the National Law Journal's list of largest verdicts in 2002 and 2003, respectively.
-He has settled millions of dollars in claims and argued appeals before the New York and New Jersey Appellate Divisions.
+He has settled tens of millions in claims and argued appeals before the New York and New Jersey Appellate Divisions.

 A graduate of California Western School of Law (J.D.
 1984) and Rutgers University (B.A.
 1979), Mr. Meadow is licensed to practice law in New York State, New Jersey and Pennsylvania, numerous Federal Courts and is admitted to the Bar of the United States Supreme Court.
-He is currently serving as Co-Liasion Counsel for the New Jersey Coordinated Levaquin litigation before Judge Carol Higbee.
+He is currently serving as Co-Liaison Counsel for the New Jersey Coordinated Levaquin litigation before Judge Carol Higbee.